Kovvuri-Chandra-Kiran-Reddy/food-ordering-system/README.md

 this project will create a seperate table for every user after creating an account and it will show all the ordered he had placed till that time and from there he can click a link such that he can place new orders , these all orders will be inserted into his table using java & mysql queries only if all details entered are correct.

+a seperate table a admin in the database such that he can see all the ordered placed and deliver the items to their respective address.